zama-ai/tfhe-rs/tfhe-ntt/README.md

 # Benchmarks

 Benchmarks can be executed with `cargo bench`.
-If a nightly toolchain is available, then AVX512 acceleration can be enabled by passing the `--features=nightly` flag.